bolrog/d2dx/README.md

   You are running the download version of Diablo II from blizzard.com.
 Upgrade to 1.14d.

 ## Release history

+### 0.98.329
+  - Added support for LoD 1.09d, 1.10 and 1.12.
+  - Added warning dialog on startup when using an unsupported game version.

 ### 0.91.328
   - Fix mouse pointer "jumping" when opening inventory and clicking items in fullscreen or scaled-window modes.